Harsh10221/X-clone/x-Frontend/README.md

 $$
   const [isLoginModalOpen, setIsLoginModalOpen] = useState(false);
 till here the work done and need to understand the working how the working

+what is custom hook and how to use them

+video and images / need to check the video element when there is a video

+banner of the user , Edit profile
+Search for user

+[Google login]

+{
+  when unfollow a user the btn didnt changeing to follow again }

+show comment in comment
+  add the full name in the form in final stage

+{
+  ***
+{errors
-When on the desktop the error msg should be in a little correct place and on the password field the error msg is little bad
+When on the desktop the error msg should be in a little correct place and on the password field the error msg is little bad }

+{loadings

   when on last stage when the usernamae was enter the registretion is taking time need loading when the username is unique

-what is custom hook and how to use them

-use the final data to do the registration

-what is map use in stored otp

-check for the password visble means the eye is correct or not login page2 password
+When te user is logedinh and the backend is off , the user can go to the home route need to do somthing // {loading spinner }

+default image show until the image is fully loaded

+when post sucess fully get back or somthing

+}

+when scroll tweets comein 10 twwets new / paganiation

+Notificataion
+foryou and following tweet
+tweet  repost

+when click on grok send user to the og grok

+How this is working

+<input
+              {...register("image")}
+                ref={ (e)=>{

+                  imgRef.current = e;
+                  register("image").ref(e);

+                 }}

+                onChange={handleFileChange}
+                type="file"
+                className="hidden"
+              />
+***

+}

 Date of birth needed in the last final data

 Make error msg component use in the verification otp email exist

 aroww should work to go back in verification

 check the register and complete the both register and login proceess now

 {